Russians in Estonia: Politics

 Historically, the Estonian Centre Party has been the most popular party among Russian-speaking citizens.
 In 2012, it was supported by up to 75% of ethnic non-Estonians.

-In 2021, some pundits advanced as speculation that since 2019, Conservative People's Party of Estonia support grew in the Russian community (notably in Ida-Viru County which has a majority of Russians), despite the party's Estonian nationalism and oftentimes anti-Russian rhetoric and positions.
-This was speculated by them to be attributable to the party opposition to European Union federalism and the softening of the rhetoric of the party at the time on Russia, and to its then coalition with the Centre Party.
+In 2021, some pundits advanced as speculation that since 2019, support for the Conservative People's Party of Estonia grew in the Russian community (notably in Ida-Viru County which has a majority of Russians), despite the party's Estonian nationalism and oftentimes anti-Russian rhetoric and positions.
+This was speculated by them to be attributable to the party's opposition to European Union federalism and the softening of the rhetoric of the party at the time on Russia, and to its then coalition with the Centre Party.
 However, despite these claims, the Conservative People's party underperformed in Ida-Viru County during the 2023 Estonian parliamentary election, with only 8.4% of the votes in that county, their lowest result.
 In that county, the leftist and Russian minority-oriented Estonian United Left Party performed a breakthrough during this election and obtained 14.9% of the votes.
 This party also performed better in Tallinn, where a significant Russian minority live, than in most other parts of Estonia.